 If this is the case, I believe it is an important topic to address in the course of a personal therapy process, and it may be necessary to do so in order to approach the topic of spirituality without negative associations or distressing unfinished business.

 I find that a spiritual practice can support therapeutic work.
 I have seen this from both my personal and professional experience.
 For this reason I see value in a regular practice.
 If you already have such a spiritual practice, I suggest you consider doing it consistently as a suport for the therapeutic work.
 If you don’t, I encourage you to consider finding one.

 This may not suit or interest you, and that is okay with me.
 My focus is in what works best for you in your personal development.
 Because I am holistically oriented I see health and wellness in terms of mental, emotional, social, physical and spiritual facets of experience.

 Many people approach life with ethical beliefs or spiritual practices which inform their decisions and perspectives on life.
 Sometimes the link between these beliefs and practices to one's emotional issues or life circumstances is important to address.
 Transcendent beliefs or experiences can provide great support and meaning for the issues a client may face, or at times, may be associated with unfinished business and unresolved issues.

 I am open to and welcome discussions addressing these issues as they may be relevant to you.
 Such dialogues are for the purpose of enriching our understanding of the issues at hand, and are not for the purpose of proselytising or debating the correctness of our ideas.
-I am comfortable including practices as they may be helpful for you, or discussion of spiritual documents.
+I am comfortable to include spiritual practices as they may be helpful for you, or engage in a discussion of spiritual documents if that is important to you.
 It is your prerogative to include or exclude these, or any related aspects of your personal thoughts or feelings.